ipld/specs/data-structures/ethereum/convenience_types.md

    3) Order these CIDs in a list by transaction index.
 3) Collect the `StateRootCID` from within this `Header`.
-4) Use [ipfs-ethdb](https://github.com/vulcanize/ipfs-ethdb) with state root linked in the `Header` to instantiate an EVM on top of the state of this block.
+4) Use [ipfs-ethdb](https://github.com/vulcanize/ipfs-ethdb) with state root linked in the `Header` to instantiate an EVM on top of the ipld state of this block.
 5) Apply each of the transactions on top of this state using the ipfs-ethdb based EVM.
 6) For the final transaction applied, collect the trace output from the EVM.
 7) Assemble the trace output, the `Transaction` CIDs, and the root `StateTrieNode` CID into the `TxTrace` object.